Computer-Girl/3308Project/README.md

 #### Please ignore the HTML files.
 Javadoc outputs in HTML, but Github only shows the raw HTML code.
 Refer to the files with extensions .pdf, those are the auto-documenter documents (besides LetsGo_Part_5.pdf and LetsGo_Part_6.pdf)

-## To find the Team Project Part 6 PDF write-up:
+## To find the Team Project Part 5 presentation slides:
-It should be called LetsGo_Part_6.pdf, and it is under this master branch.
+It should be called LetsGo_Part_5.pptx and LetsGo_Part_5.pdf (saved as .pptx & .pdf), and it is under this master branch.
 No need to search through folders.

 ## How to test code:
 You would have to install the framework Android Studio to run our code.
 Installing Android Studio's latest version, along with the necessary APKs for the Android emulator to run and test the code.
 You would also need to install an API level, at the very minimum, of lollipop or above.
 This is the link you could go to start the process: https://developer.android.com/studio/index.html.
 When you enter Android Studio, you can choose to pull a project from VCS control.
 You'll click this and then pull our project code from Github using this link : https://github.com/Computer-Girl/3308Project.git.
 In order for this to work, you would need Git installed on your machine as well.